 Finally, think about the compensation your program will offer.
 As internship programs have become more competitive some companies have started offering hourly pay, living or travel stipends, scholarships or other benefits to entice top candidates.
 If you don’t have the budget to offer monetary compensation to interns, think about other ways your program might benefit them.
 Do you offer mentorship opportunities or lunch events that help interns network with full-time employees?
 Lastly, be aware of the legal ramifications of offering paid and unpaid internships.
 The U.S. Department of Labor’s Fact Sheet #71 provides important guidelines about fair labor standards and internship programs.

-3. Sourcing and Selecting Talent
+Sourcing and Selecting IT Interns

 Last, hire your interns in the same way you would your full-time employees.
 Your internship program may only last a few months but hiring with a long-term focus ensures that you bring on the best people for the program.
-Reviewing their materials, conducting interviews, checking references and vetting applicants in this way may require more work up front, but it’s likely to pay off in the long run.
+Reviewing their materials, conducting interviews, checking references and vetting applicants in this way may require more work up front.
+Yet, it’s likely to pay off in the long run.
 If things work out, these interns might one day become your full-time employees.
 That’s what we call a successful internship program!

 At Benchmark IT, we know a few things about finding great tech talent.
 Contact us today to find out how we can help your business.